rzcao/APIC-analytical-complex-field-reconstruction/README.md

 1. `'CTF'`: Incorporate (the absolute value of) the coherent transfer function for noise reduction.
 This will force the regions that are not covered by the CTF in reconstructed spectrum to be zero.
 2. `'norm'`: Whether to use normalization in the reconstruction.
 We assume that the amplitude of zero-frequency in the sample's spectrum does not change with repect to the tilted illumination.
 Thus, when `norm` is set to `true`, we force the zero-frequency component in reconstructed spectrums to have the same amplitude (This is essentially correcting for illumination intensity variation).

-Example of using this two optional arguments is shown below
+An example of using this two optional arguments is shown below
 ``` matlab
 reconstructedFTField = recFieldKK(im, k,'CTF', CTF, 'norm', true);
 ```